cbonoz/identity23/README.md

 ## Accomplishments that we're proud of:

-Verifiable Credentials Implementation: Successfully implementing a system for issuing verifiable credentials that enhances the trustworthiness of interactions on the platform was a significant achievement.
+* Onyx Verifiable Credentials Implementation: Successfully implementing a system for issuing verifiable credentials that enhances the trustworthiness of interactions on the platform was a significant achievement.

-Zero-Fee Outreach: Successfully managed deployment and contract interactions on L2 testnet through ZkSync, enabling users to interact with businesses without incurring excessive fees, was a notable accomplishment.
+* Successfully managed deployment and contract interactions on L2 testnet through ZkSync, enabling users to interact with businesses without incurring excessive fees, was a notable accomplishment.

-LENS Integration: Integrating with LENS to automatically populate business profile information and social history reduced the burden on businesses and improved user experience.
+* LENS Integration: Integrating with LENS to automatically populate business profile information and social history reduced the burden on businesses and improved user experience.

-Admin Functions: Creating an admin interface that allows for efficient verification of new business pages and the issuance of verifiable credentials demonstrated the platform's robustness.
+* Admin Functions: Creating an admin interface that allows for efficient verification of new business pages and the issuance of verifiable credentials demonstrated the platform's robustness.

 ## What we learned:

-Blockchain Expertise: The project deepened our understanding of blockchain technology, particularly when it comes to implementing secure and efficient smart contracts.
+Blockchain Integration Complexity: Bridging transactions to L2 and ensuring seamless interactions with minimal fees and maintaining the security of smart contracts required careful consideration and expertise.
+Setting up Zksync required installing new toolkits and gaining additional familiarity with L2 networks and paymasters.

 Identity Management: We gained valuable insights into identity management in the context of web3, particularly the importance of verifiable credentials and decentralized identifiers.